 - Apply proofreading skills to correct mistakes.

 - Understand the purpose of an industry-specific style guide and an in-house style sheet.

 - Revise texts in accordance with preferences cited in a style guide or style sheet.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

 You’re Not in Kansas Anymore: Workplace Writing Challenges

 This workshop begins with an examination of the differences between academic and workplace writing.
 In addition to such features as template-based tasks and collaborative endeavors, job-related writing demands a keen awareness of purpose and audience.
 While discussing the distinctions of professional writing, participants will identify their specific challenges for the purpose of finding solutions by this advanced writing course’s conclusion.

 Bypass the Poppy Fields: Keep Your Readers Awake

 Exceptional writers have the ability to take even the deadliest subject matter and make it clear and interesting to their readers.
-After a review of 5 Cs of good writing, we will examine sample texts that illustrate the meaning of correctness, clarity, conciseness, consistency, and comprehensibility.
+After a review of the five Cs of good writing, we will examine sample texts that illustrate the meaning of correctness, clarity, conciseness, consistency, and comprehensibility.